nhs-r-community/quarto-report-nhs-theme/README.md

 **Note** Make sure to use the correct file path.
 Should be relative to the root of the project folder.

-d.
-If you are makeing an [embedded report](https://quarto.org/docs/output-formats/html-publishing.html#standalone-html) to email out, add the `self_contained` option under the `html` output format, and set its value to `true`:
+- If you are makeing an [embedded report](https://quarto.org/docs/output-formats/html-publishing.html#standalone-html) to email out, add the `self_contained` option under the `html` output format, and set its value to `true`:

 ```yaml
 ---